rstatsinger/contrast-java-webgoat-docker/CESetup.md

-# JUMPSTART DEVSECOPS and SECURITY OBSERVABILITY for FREE - with the Contrast Community Edition, WebGoat, and Docker
+# JUMPSTART DEVSECOPS and SECURITY OBSERVABILITY for FREE - with Contrast Security, WebGoat, and Docker

 ## Got a little Docker experience?
 This will be easy.